 Another free-market public policy organization.
 They have provided thoughtful analysis to education reform favoring parental choice for their children's education as a fundamental right.

-An esteemed coalition of national organizations and state affiliates serving private elementary and secondary schools.
+A coalition of national organizations and state affiliates serving private elementary and secondary schools.
 CAPE's mission is to preserve and promote educational pluralism so that parents have a choice in the schooling of their children.
-A great advocate for private schools and a good resource, such as their monthly newspaper CAPE Outlook and private school search engine.